Growing Roses and Strawberries Together

 Mulching benefits both roses and strawberries - it keeps moisture in the soil (remember that strawberries have rather shallow roots), prevents strawberries from touching the soil and prevents fruits rot, prevents weeds, etc. Also, mulch in contact with soil starts to decompose and helps in feeding the plants.

 Growing roses and strawberries together also has some drawbacks and issues, for example:

 - roses prefer soil with a pH between 6 and 6.8, preferably around 6.4 - 6.5.
 Strawberries like soil with pH between 5.5 and 6.5, preferably around 6.2 - 6.3.
 Both values are rather close - both plants prefer slightly acidic soil, with strawberries preferring more acidic soil.
 Getting pH so accurately can be hard, but keep in mind that larger roses have deeper roots than common strawberries and if required, keep the upper layer of the soil more acidic (pH around 6.2) and the lower layer less acidic (pH around 6.5).

 Note: going into such details is far beyond any home gardener, so when growing strawberries and roses together, aim for pH around 6.3 - 6.4 and your roses and strawberries will grow well.

 - when growing roses for rose hips, rose flowers are not removed until rose hips are ripe.
-Removing old flowers stimulate production of new flowers, so prepare yourself for less flowers on such roses.
+Removing old flowers stimulate the production of new flowers, so prepare yourself for fewer flowers on such roses.

 Photo: sometimes it is hard to keep strawberries under control

-When done properly, growing roses and strawberries can yield in large strawberry and rose hip crop.
+When done properly, growing roses and strawberries can yield large strawberry and rosehip crop.